Biryani has most certainly become one of South Asia’s most prized trademarks.

 “Basically, you can categorise biryani into two kinds: kacchi biryani and pukki biryani,” says Chef Sanjay Thumma.

 “Kacchi biryani is a little painstaking because the meat you are going to use in this is raw and you put it at the bottom of a pan cooking slowly for a longer time.
 So the end result is more flavourful and more tasty, and keeps the meat very juicy.”

-Of course, the way biryani is prepared has adapted in small ways over the years and now each state has its own specific style of cooking.
+Of course, the way the dish is prepared has adapted in small ways over the years and now each state has its own specific style of cooking.

-Lucknow (formerly Awadh) biryani uses the most original recipe of biryani.
+Lucknow (formerly Awadh) biryani uses the most original recipe.
 It is cooked using the ‘dum pukht’ method and it is regularly known as Dum Biryani.

 ‘Dum pukht’ literally translates from Persian as ‘slow oven’.
 It is one of the most refined methods of cooking, used in both India and Pakistan for the last 200 years.
 The cooking process takes place over a low flame where ingredients are put in a sealed container to allow the meats to tenderise in their own juices.

 This also means that less spices are used than in normal Indian cooking.
 Instead, fresh spices and herbs are used to enhance the flavour and texture of the meat.
 The slow cooking process will encourage the herbs to release their maximum flavour.
 Once cooked and the seal is lifted, and the aroma of the tender meat is simply mouth-watering.